 You can apply for SNAP online at the My Access website or call 1-866-762-2237.
 You can also visit a Department of Children and Families partner facility near you to apply or for more information.

-WIC provides vouchers for healthy foods and infant formula to low income families with children under age 5.
+WIC provides vouchers for healthy foods and infant formula to low-income families with children under age 5.
 If you are pregnant, you may also qualify for WIC.
-You can use this pre-screening tool to see if you are eligible.
+You can use a pre-screening tool to see if you are eligible.